john-cd/rust_howto/bk/drafts/categories/science_robotics/robot_operating_systems.md

 6. Rust in ROS

-While ROS traditionally favored Python and C++, Rust is gradually gaining traction due to its strong memory safety, concurrency features, and performance benefits.
+While ROS traditionally favored [Python][p-python] and C++, Rust is gradually gaining traction due to its strong memory safety, [concurrency][p-concurrency] features, and [performance][p-performance] benefits.
 Libraries like rosrust and r2r bring ROS functionality to Rust, enabling developers to create safe and efficient robotics applications.

 [`rosrust`][c-rosrust]⮳{{hi:rosrust}} provides a client library for interacting with ROS. `ros_control_rs` aims to provide Rust bindings for ROS Control.